The pain started early, and it did not ease.

 “No one was listening to me.
 People said it was all in my head.
 I was exhausted.”

-Over time, the condition seeped into every part of her life.
+Over time, the condition affected every part of her life.
 Work became impossible.
 Her social life disappeared.
 Even family relationships came under strain.

 According to Endometriosis UK, around 1.5 million women and those assigned female at birth in the UK are living with the condition.
 On average, it takes eight years to receive a diagnosis.